minprog/uva-prog-ai/20 Problem sets/30 Breakout/10 Breakout!.md

 This code sets `vx` to be a random `double` in the range 1.0 to 3.0 and then makes it negative half the time.
-This strategy works much better for Breakout than calling `nextDouble(-3.0, +3.0)`, which might generate a ball going more or less, straight down.
+This strategy works much better for Breakout than calling `nextDouble(-3.0, +3.0)`, which might generate a ball going more or less, straight up.
 That would make life far too easy for the player.

 3) Wait for the user to click the mouse before starting the ball.
 This operation is much simpler than you might at first think because the `GraphicsProgram`